What is a postal code and how to use it?

-You know how they say: “Without a postal code — like without hands.”
-Yes, it’s precisely about the postal code that we will discuss further.
+You know what they say: “Without a postal code — like without hands.”
+Yes, it’s about the postal code that we will talk about next.
 This small set of digits plays a huge role in our everyday life.
 Have you ever wondered what a postal code is and why it is so important?
 Let’s figure it out together.

 What is a postal code?

 So, what is a postal code?
-It is a special code that helps determine the specific location of an address.
-Imagine it as a sort of GPS for your letter or package.
+It is a special code that helps identify a specific location of an address.
+Imagine it as a kind of GPS for your letter or package.
 Thanks to this code, your correspondence finds its way to the recipient faster.

 History and evolution

-To understand what a postal code is, it’s worth looking at history.
-The first postal codes appeared in Germany back in 1941.
+To understand what a postal index is, it is worth looking at history.
+The first postal codes appeared in Germany as early as 1941.
 Since then, the system has spread all over the world.
 In Ukraine, postal codes have become an integral part of the address since the 1970s.

 How to use a postal code correctly?